-Consideration of when and how evacuees will return to their homes should be part of this section.
+Consideration of what conditions must be met, when, and how evacuees will return to their homes should be part of this section.

 This section on evacuation should include a description of how other agencies will coordinate with the medical community.